EsotericSoftware/spine-runtimes/spine-libgdx/README.md

 * spine-libgdx depends on the gdx-box2d extension project solely for the `Box2DExample` test.

 ## Maven & Gradle
 The spine-libgdx runtime is released to Maven Central through SonaType.
-We also deploy snapshot builds on every commit to the master repository.
-You can find the Jenkins build [here](http://libgdx.badlogicgames.com:8080/job/spine-libgdx/).
+We also deploy snapshot builds on every commit to the repository via [GitHub Actions](https://github.com/EsotericSoftware/spine-runtimes/actions).

 ### Versions